 Don't forget, if a real catastrophe like a major earthquake or hurricane occurs, local rescue services or government will probably not be able to come to the rescue.
-You'll be on your own for a number of days or weeks (remember Katrina?).
+You'll be on your own for a number of days or weeks.
 Make sure that you plan for the worst case scenario and assume no outside help.

 In the event of an emergency, it could be important to have ready access to important personal information about your employees.
 This includes their home telephone numbers, the names and telephone numbers of their next of kin, and medical information.

-Dialing 911 is a common method for reporting emergencies if external responders are utilized.
+Dialing 911 is the most common method for reporting emergencies if external responders are used.
 Internal numbers may be used.
 Internal numbers are sometimes connected to intercom systems so that coded announcements may be made.
 In some cases, employees are requested to activate manual pull stations or other alarm systems.

 Make sure alarms are distinctive and recognized by all employees as a signal to evacuate the work area or perform other actions identified in your plan.
 Sequences of horn blows or different types of alarms (bells, horns, etc.) can be used to signal different responses or actions from employees.